 - A_x area of the transverse vertical projection of the door between the levels of the bottom of the door and the top of the upper deck bulwark, or between the bottom of the door and the top of the door, including the bulwark, where it is part of the door, whichever is the lesser.
-Where the flare angle of the bulwark is at least 15 degrees less than the flare angle of the adjacent shell plating, the height from the bottom of the door may be measured to the upper deck or to the top of the door to the upper deck or to the top of the door, the bulwark shall be excluded, [m2]; - A_y area of the longitudinal vertical projection of the door between the levels of the bottom of the door and the top of the upper deck bulwark, or between the bottom of the door and the top of the door, including the bulwark, where it is part of the door, whichever is the lesser.
-Where the flare angle of the bulwark is at least 15 degrees less than the flare angle of the adjacent shell plating, the height from the bottom of the door may be measured to the upper deck or to the top of the door, whichever is the lesser, $[m^2]$;
+Where the flare angle of the bulwark is at least 15 degrees less than the flare angle of the adjacent shell plating, the height from the bottom of the door may be measured to the upper deck or to the top of the door to the upper deck or to the top of the door, whichever is the lesser.
+In determining the height from the bottom of the door to the upper deck or to the top of the door, the bulwark shall be excluded, [m2]; - A_y area of the longitudinal vertical projection of the door between the levels of the bottom of the door and the top of the upper deck bulwark, or between the bottom of the door and the top of the door, including the bulwark, where it is part of the door, whichever is the lesser.
+Where the flare angle of the bulwark is at least 15 degrees less than the flare angle of the adjacent shell plating, the height from the bottom of the door may be measured to the upper deck or to the top of the door, whichever is the lesser, [m2];

 - A_z area of the horizontal projection of the door between the bottom of the door and the top of the upper deck bulwark, or between the bottom of the door and the top of the door, including the bulwark, where it is part of the door, whichever is the lesser.
-Where the flare angle of the bulwark is at least 15 degrees less than the flare angle of the adjacent shell plating, the height from the bottom of the door may be measured to the upper deck or to the top of the door, whichever is the lesser, $[m^2]$; - h height of the door between the levels of the bottom of the door and the upper deck or between the bottom of the door and the top of the door, whichever is the lesser, [m]; - l length of the door at a height h/2 above the bottom of the door, [m]; - w breadth of the door at a height h/2 above the bottom of the door, [m]; - p_e external pressure, [kPa], as given in 7.4.3.1.1 with angles α and β defined as follows: - α flare angle measured at the point on the bow door, l/2 aft of the stem line on the plane h/2 above the bottom of the door (see Fig. 7.4.3.2), - β entry angle measured at the same point as α .
+Where the flare angle of the bulwark is at least 15 degrees less than the flare angle of the adjacent shell plating, the height from the bottom of the door may be measured to the upper deck or to the top of the door, whichever is the lesser, [m2]; - h height of the door between the levels of the bottom of the door and the upper deck or between the bottom of the door and the top of the door, whichever is the lesser, [m]; - l length of the door at a height h/2 above the bottom of the door, [m]; - w breadth of the door at a height h/2 above the bottom of the door, [m]; - p_e external pressure, [kPa], as given in 7.4.3.1.1 with angles α and β defined as follows: - α flare angle measured at the point on the bow door, l/2 aft of the stem line on the plane h/2 above the bottom of the door (see Fig. 7.4.3.2), - β entry angle measured at the same point as α .